PavanRangani/docs/docs/prd/communication/browse.md

     - Attendees
       - Each record will be shown in separate line
       - Shows normal contact first and then Clarius contacts.
 In both group contacts will be sorted in alphabetical order
-    - Agenda topics:
+    - Meeting Agendas
       - Each record will be shown in separate line
       - Shows sections in same order in which it was added in meeting.
-    - Related entity
+    - Related Entities
       - Each record will be shown in separate line
-    - Meeting Summary:
+    - Summary
       - For completed meeting shows summary.
 For scheduled meeting it will show dash `-`

       - Shows summary in HTML